0HMyC/p3cpk/DOCUMENTATION.md

 | 0xC0       |

 ## End of CPK file
-The end of a CPK file is determined by a "null header," which is a duplicated version of the last file packed into the CPK's header with the main differences being that the file name is null-terminated early, and the file size is set to zero.
+The end of a CPK file is usually determined by a "null header," which is a duplicated version of the last file packed into the CPK's header with the main differences being that the file name is null-terminated early, and the file size is set to zero.